 Field-hunting tip

-Look in hydrothermal polymetallic ore deposits country — that is the host setting where gallite typically forms.
+Look in hydrothermal polymetallic ore deposits country, the host setting where gallite typically forms.
 If you start seeing tennantite, germanite, bornite in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains habit, so train your eye for that shape before scanning the outcrop.